 Supporting new languages on Amara helps strengthen their status on the global stage, and encourages its speakers to translate media into their language for local language communities to enjoy.
 We encourage members of our community to suggest additional languages to further our efforts.
 If you cannot find your language in the Amara language dropdown list, send us a ticket through our support site with information about the language.

-The Teda people
+Who are The Teda people

 Tedaga is spoken by the Teda (or Tedda) people who are part of the wider Toubou community located near Chad, Niger, and Libya.
 The suffix “-ga” identifies Tedaga as the language of the Teda people.
 Similarly, the Daza (or Dassa) people, the other subgroup that makes up the Toubou community, speak Dazaga.